-Mohammed, the Khilafat Secretary who led the Moplahs against an unpopular estate manager; Kunhamed Haji, the murderer of a Moplah retired police inspector; Seethi Koya Thangal who punished looters in his own camp; Chembrasseri Thangal who murdered thirty-eight persons for helping the military-these are not the type of leaders of fanatical Moplahs whose one object in life is to harass and exterminate kaffirs.
+Mohammed, the Khilafat Secretary, who led the Moplahs against an unpopular estate manager; Kunhahmed Haji, the murderer of a Moplah retired Police Inspector; Seethi Koya Thangal who punished looters in his own camp; Chembrasseri Thangal who murdered 38 persons for helping the military-these are not the type of leaders of fanatical Moplahs whose one object in life is to harass and exterminate the Kaffirs.
 But the most crushing evidence against official apologists is the number of Hindu temples destroyed or desecrated during the five months of more or less rebel domination.
-On November 14, 1922, the government spokesman answered on the floor of the Madras Legislative Council as follows : 'No statistics have been compiled, but the number of temples destroyed or desecrated must exceed 100.
-The number is probably large, but for obvious reasons the government have purposely refrained from attempting to collect accurate figures'.
+On November 14, 1922, the Government spokesman answered on the floor of the Madras Legislative Council as follows:

+"No statistics have been compiled, but the number of temples destroyed or desecrated must exceed 100.
+The number is probably large, but for obvious reasons the Government have purposely refrained from attempting to collect accurate figures."

 Now the number of amsoms (revenue villages) affected by the rebellion are 220.
-Calculating at the very conservative rate of five Hindu temples per amsom, this 100 comes to nine per cent.
+Calculating at very conservative rate of 5 Hindus temples per amsom, this 100 comes to 9 per cent.
 Even out of these, it is difficult to know how many were desecrated on suspicion of being used by the military.
-But leaving that aside and taking it for granted that all were desecrated on purely religious grounds, nine per cent seems to be a surprisingly low figure for a communal outbreak during the first weeks of which the rebels were entirely dominating the scene.
+But leaving that aside, and taking it for granted that all were destroyed or desecrated on purely religious grounds, 9 per cent seems to be a surprisingly low figure for a communal outbreak during the first weeks of which the rebels were entirely dominating the scene.

-The figures of civilian casualties tell the same tale.
-On page 58 of the booklet already quoted, the author says : 'It is impossible, in the absence of a census of the rebel area, to state number of persons who were killed by the rebels but the number of persons among the civilian population is believed to be between 500 and 600 according to information supplied by government.'
-'No statistics have been compiled regarding the number of women and children among the killed.'
-(Madras Mail, November 14, 1922)
+The figures for civilian casualties tell the same tale.
+On page 58 of the booklet already quoted, the author says: "It is impossible in the absence of a census of the rebel area, to state the number of persons who were killed by the rebels, but the number of persons among the civilian population is believed to be between 500 to 600 according to information supplied by Government."

-Five hundred to six hundred civilians killed in an area with about four lakhs of Hindus is not an impressive record for a communal riot of more than five month's duration.
-Its full significance is seen when it is remembered that this 500 to 600 include Khan Saheb Chekkutty, the Moplah retired inspector, the 38 Hindus killed by Chembrasseri Thangal on the charge of helping the military and such similar incidents.
+"No statistics have been compiled regarding the number of women and children among the killed."
+(Madras Mail, November 14, 1922).
+500 to 600 civilians killed in an area with about 4 lakhs of Hindus in it is not an impressive record for a communal riot of more than 5 months' duration.
+Its full significance is only seen when it is remembered that this 500 to 600 includes Khan Saheb Chekkutty, the Moplah retired Inspector, the 38 Hindus killed by Chembrasseri Thangal on the charge of helping the military and such similar incidents.
 How many out of the 500 to 600 were in fact killed for purely religious reasons, it is difficult to say.
 Their number, however, cannot be very large.

-What about forced conversions ?
-Pandit Rishi Ram, the Arya Samaj missionary, says in a letter : 'In the Arya Samaj registers alone 1,766 cases of forced conversions have been recorded and if the figures from all relief committees were collected, their number is sure to exceed 2,500' (p.
+What about forced conversions?
+Pandit Rishi Ram, the Arya Samaj Missionary, says in a letter: "In the Arya Samaj registers alone 1,766 cases of forced conversions have been recorded and if the figures from all relief committees were collected, their number is sure to exceed 2,500." (p.
 119 of the booklet already quoted).
-Two thousand five hundred forced conversions in an area with four lakhs Hindus is very low indeed, if it was a communal riot !
+2,500 forced conversions in an area with 4 lakh Hindus is very low indeed, if it is a communal riot!